-Students will exercise a variety of learning experiences such as discussion, role play, group presentation skills, and the use of ICT and Geographical Information Systems (GIS).
-There are opportunities for fieldwork investigations, including the Norfolk coastline and the London Olympic Park, which enhance students' geographical skills and enquiry-based learning.
+Students will experience a variety of learning methods such as discussion, role play, decision making exercises, group presentation skills, and the use of ICT and Geographical Information Systems (GIS).
+There are opportunities for fieldwork Investigations both locally and further afield which will develop students' geographical skills.